CGCL-codes/XGCN_library/docs/source/developer_guide/customize_dataloaders.rst

 =========================

-1. Architecture of GNN_ZOO DataLoader
+1. Architecture of XGCN DataLoader
 -----------------------------

 The UML class diagram of the dataloader designing is shown in the figure below.